WOOD FURNITURE, CLEANING FURNITURE

 The solution?
 First, make sure there are no structural issues, such as moisture coming in from the sub-floor.
 Leaking pipes or ventilation problems can do this, affecting the humidity of the floor or even the room as a whole.
 If the room itself feels especially humid, running dehumidifiers to speed up the process might help.

-In more serious cases, consider sanding the floor to make sure it relaxes to its flat state again, then refinishing.
+In more serious cases, consider sanding the floor to make sure it

 Cold weather, by its nature, can cause wood floors to contract, forming gaps and even cracking the wood within or along the edges of the boards.
 Although these boards might expand again once spring comes around, or the heat in your house reaches a safe level of moisture, this isn't always the case.